HarperDB/documentation/docs/install-harperdb/node-ver-requirement.md

 # Node Version Requirement

-HarperDB installations suggest Node.js v18.12.0, but we allow Node.js versions 14.0.0 & higher, in order to be installed.
+HarperDB will support Node.js versions 14.0.0 and higher, however, **please check our [NPM page](https://www.npmjs.com/package/harperdb) for our recommended Node.js version.**

 We recommend using Node Version Manager (nvm) to manage your Node.js installations, an example of how to install HarperDB using nvm can be found on our Linux Install doc.

-HarperDB 4.0.0, our current release, suggests Node.js v18.12.0.